alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 The urge to get users quickly has worked for some high-profile cases, but it is not how most companies make their money.

-One thing we did right was keeping tabs at the competition.
+One thing we did right was keeping tabs on the competition.
-Yes, even in the niche non-existing market of holiday planners there was competition, and plenty of it: we kept track of at least ten different companies building similar products to ours.
+Yes, even in the niche non-existing market of holiday planners there was competition, and plenty of it.
+We kept track of ten or twenty different companies at any given time.
-If I needed convincing for the next lesson, this experience provided for it amply.
+Just as if I needed convincing for the next lesson.

 > Ideas are not worth a dime.
 > Execution is everything.

+Yes, this one is quite commonplace, so at least I will provide ample proof.

-Several groups around the globe had the same idea as we, and a few of them built products very similar to ours.
+Several groups around the globe had the same idea as we did, and a few of them built products very similar to ours.
 Some even got millions of dollars of financing, whereas we had some pocket money and much enthusiasm.
 But none succeeded at the holiday planner.
 I am not sure why;
 maybe people dislike planning their holidays after all.
+But other approaches have failed as well.

 To this day there is a huge untapped market waiting for the picking: tourist activities are a disorganized mess which lives for the most part offline,